-How Much Can I Make as a Digital Marketer (Introduction) –
+How Much Can I Make as a Digital Marketer?

-One of the most common questions relating to marketing is “How Much Can I Make as a Digital Marketer?”
-Fortunately, the field of online marketing continues to grow at a spectacular rate, which is fantastic news for those looking to get a higher digital marketing salary or generally make more money in the marketing industry.
+The field of online marketing continues to grow at a spectacular rate.
+This is great news for those looking to get a higher digital marketing salary or to make more money in the marketing industry.

-In this article, we explore the following topics to help you better understand how much you can make as a digital marketer:
+In this guide, we explore the following topics to help you better understand how much you can make as a digital marketer:

 - Digital marketing salary figures by job title